 Early direct deposit works by forgoing this waiting period, and trusts that the company has sent the correct information.
 This allows payment to be accessed as soon as the payroll is sent to the bank.

 That traditional waiting period is beneficial to banks, however, which is why many big banks don’t allow early direct deposit.
-During this period, known as float, the bank will double-check your deposit before sending it into your account.
+During this period, known as float, the bank will double-check your deposit before sending it into your bank account.
 When the bank double-checks your account, it earns double the interest.

 Does direct deposit always come early?